Maumagnaguagno/HyperTensioN/docs/Representation.md

 ```

 Some elements may be simplified by the parser to make the common representation compatible with any language.
-PDDL types can be downgraded to positive preconditions, while disjunctions and conditionals would require an expansion from ```op``` to ```op1 op2 op3```.
+PDDL types can be downgraded to positive preconditions in the domain and added to the initial state in the problem.
+Disjunctions and conditionals would require an expansion from ```op``` to ```op1 op2 op3```, in which ```op#``` is one of the possible scenarios.
-Quantifiers would require more work and we currently do not support them.
+Quantifiers require more work and we currently do not support them, but you can play with using the [quantifier experiment](../examples/experiments/Quantifiers.rb "Quantifiers.rb") and pure Ruby.
 Since Arrays are being used, there is no limit to add more data beyond the first 6 cells, like quantifier support or action costs.

 ## Methods